annalyellis/recipes_statistical_analysis/README.md

 ### Dependency of the Description Column
 **Minutes:** Using a permuation test with the absolute difference in the mean minutes of recipes including a description and recipes not including a description as the test statistic, I found that the missingness of description was not dependent the amount of time it takes to prepare the recipe, as my resulting p-value was very high (0.6).
 I used a significance level of 0.05.

-**Contributer ID:** Using a permutation test with the total variation distance as the test statistic, I found that the missingness of description was dependent on contributer ID, as my resulting p-value was very low (0.0).
+**Contributer ID:** Using a permutation test with the total variation distance (TVD) as the test statistic, I found that the missingness of description was dependent on contributer ID, as my resulting p-value was very low (0.0).
 Intuitively, this makes sense, as people who don't write a description for a recipe likely don't write descriptions for their other recipes as well.
-Below the empirical distribution of the null distribution is pictured with the observed tvd.
+Below the empirical distribution of the null distribution is pictured with the observed TVD.
 I used a significance level of 0.05.

 <iframe
   src="assets/empirical_distribution_of_null_missingness.html"